oncomouse/vue-template/Readme.md

 # Oncomouse's Vue Template

 An opinionated, fully-featured Vue.js template.
+For use with vue-cli.

 Features: